 Dr. Alexandra Talaber OD, FCOVD, FAAO, is a board certified Neuro Optometrist (sometimes called a Behavioral Optometrist or Developmental Optometrist) and fellow of the College of Optometrists in Vision Development and the American Academy of Optometry.
 Dr. Talaber is an active educator and researcher who has published many research articles in esteemed medical journals.
 She specializes in diagnosing and treating vision performance conditions including binocular vision disorders, learning-related vision problems, strabismus, amblyopia, post-concussion and traumatic brain injury vision syndrome.

 She studied at the University of Illinois at Urbana-Champaign, where she graduated with honors.
 While attending the Illinois College of Optometry, Dr. Talaber earned the prestigious I.C.O.
 Trustee Scholarship all four years, recognizing academic achievement and excellence in community service.
 Dr. Talaber went on to earn the Irwin B. Suchoff Residency in Vision Therapy and Rehabilitation at the State University of New York College of Optometry.
 She was then appointed as Clinical Professor at the SUNY College of Optometry, where Dr. Talaber instructed optometry residents in the areas of vision therapy and rehabilitation.

 Dr. Talaber has written multiple published studies, including a study with over 500 grade school students that proved how vision training improves reading proficiency.
 This study and other related studies were published in the Journal of Child Neurology, Vision Development & Rehabilitation, and Clinical Pediatrics journals.

-Dr. Talaber formed the Neuro-Vision Therapy Institute to bring her expertise to the community she lives in and loves.
-After years of research and clinical experience, she has developed a creative, evidence-based approach to treating vision conditions that impact everyday life.
+She formed the Neuro-Vision Therapy Institute to bring her expertise to the community she lives in and loves.
+After years of research and clinical experience, Dr. Talaber has developed a creative, evidence-based approach to treating vision conditions that impact everyday life.